 What Causes Edema?

-As mentioned above, edema is also a common symptom especially following an injury.
-For example, bumping into something or spraining an ankle can result in edema.
-That is because additional tissue fluid is summoned to help speed up the healing process.
+Edema is also common in individuals with congestive heart failure, liver and kidney disease, nutritional deficiencies and pregnant women, especially during the third trimester.
+They can also occur following an injury, e.g. bumping into something or spraining an ankle.
+That is because tissue fluid builds in the injured area to help the healing process.
 As the healing progresses, the excess fluid will slowly leave the body part and the swelling will go down.

 Who is at Risk of Edema?